EMLuce/To-Do-Application/README.md

 Flask Resources

 We look forward to hearing from you.
 Please cc Will when you return the project and if you have any questions.
 As far as a timeline goes, we ask that you put your best foot forward but understand that the amount of time you take to return the project impacts our expectations.

+TODO

+1. Make due-dates go red once surpassed.
+COMPLETED
+2. Allow the user to edit their notes easily.
+3. Allow the user to re-arrange their notes easily.